 I’ve seen too many patients come to my physical therapy clinic with hip pain secondary to poor advice given by mistaken trainers & therapists.
-While this has obviously not been done purposely, there are a number of concepts that every trainer needs to know when it comes to the squat.
+While this has not been done purposely, there are several concepts that every trainer needs to know when it comes to the squat.
 And failure to recognize these concepts puts your athletes at risk for injury (and you at risk of losing clients). squat hip mobility

 No Two Athletes Have the Same Squat

-Some athletes need a wide stance, some need to turn their feet out, some must incline their torso more than others.
-We must accept that these variations are NORMAL but the following points should be met in all squats:
+Some athletes need a wide stance; others need to turn their feet out; some must incline their torso more than others.
+We must accept that these variations are NORMAL, but the following points should be met in all squats:

 - Feet remain planted on the ground throughout the squat.
 No heel lifting as the athlete descends and no rotation during the lift.